 Clinical Thai Bodywork Practitioner (CTBP) Certification

-About CTB Certification
+About Clinical Thai Bodywork Certification

-- Interactive Small Groups - Working directly with CTB instructors in private/semiprivate/small group settings to reinforce specific muscle knowledge and treatment approaches for each pain area.
+- Small Group Clinical Mentoring Sessions - Working directly with CTB instructors in private/small group settings to reinforce specific muscle knowledge and treatment approaches for each pain area.
 These sessions have strictly limited enrollment to allow maximum time for individual practice, questions, and feedback.
+Instructors charge an hourly rate which can be split between the attending students.
 Clients may be invited by students or instructors for specific sessions.